bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 As explained before I initially tried to find a way to directly read the local mailboxes located in `/var/mail/$USER` or `/var/spool/mail/$USER` with Thunderbird but it appears that in recent versions of Thunderbird the maintainers decided to remove the [`movemail`](https://mailutils.org/manual/html_section/movemail.html) support (see [Remove movemail support](https://bugzilla.mozilla.org/show_bug.cgi?id=1625741)).

-It was not clear in the Bugzilla discussion at first but it also implies a removal of the mailbox / mail spool support, that's to say the possibility to directly read the local mailboxes in `/var/mail/$USER` or `/var/spool/mail/$USER`.
+The Bugzilla discussion initially lacked clarity, but it became evident that this change also removed support for directly reading local mailboxes in `/var/mail/$USER` or `/var/spool/mail/$USER`.

 There is an open issue to reintroduce the feature, but at time of writing this article it is still not implemented, see [Restore movemail / unix mailspool support in Thunderbird](https://bugzilla.mozilla.org/show_bug.cgi?id=1802145).